psyto/BlockchainND-RESTfulWebAPI/README.md

 # RESTful Web API with Node.js Framework

-In Project 2: Private Blockchain, you solved the challenge of how to persist our blockchain dataset.
-Your next challenge is to build a RESTful API using a Node.js framework that will interfaces with the private blockchain.
+In Project 2: Private Blockchain, I solved the challenge of how to persist our blockchain dataset.
+My next challenge is to build a RESTful API using a Node.js framework that will interfaces with the private blockchain.

-By configuring an API for your private blockchain you expose functionality that can be consumed by several types of web clients ranging from desktop, mobile, and IoT devices.
-For your next project, you will be creating a RESTful web API for your private blockchain.
+By configuring an API for my private blockchain I expose functionality that can be consumed by several types of web clients ranging from desktop, mobile, and IoT devices.
+For my next project, I will be creating a RESTful web API for my private blockchain.
 The API project will require two endpoints:
 ```
 GET block
 POST block